 As we can see in Jessica and Steve's story, male midlife crisis brings uncertainty and change with it, and lots of it.
 Jessica is understandably panicking over what it all means and how to respond.

 The above quote is most often attributed to Charles Darwin but is believed to actually have originated in a speech given by Louisiana State University business professor Leon C. Megginson, as he gave his interpretation of Darwin's theory.
 Regardless of its author, the quote is very useful for our discussion of males in midlife crisis or menopause.

 "It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptive to change."

 This statement could be a motto for how to respond to a midlife crisis.
 As Darwin's theory of evolution suggests, being able to adapt to change is a crucial skill for survival.
-It's helpful for partners like Jessica to remember that change doesn't have to be bad, but it certainly can be scary at times.
+It's also helpful for partners like Jessica to remember that change doesn't have to be bad, but it certainly can be scary at times.

 Sometimes change that is necessary gets forced upon us through painful circumstances like a male midlife crisis.
 As this quote suggests, the more "adaptive to change" we can be the better our chances of survival.